JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Drop Out Layers
 ---
 I added two drop out layers that only drop a small percentage of the previous layers' activations.
+For example,
 ```python
 model.add(Dropout(0.2))
 ```
-Before adding the dropout layers, I noticed the car would become 'stickier' to certain parts of the course -- as if it memorized exactly where it wanted to go.
-If my dropout was too much , the car's driving appeared to be more 'slippery' in that it seemed to refuse to stick on a particular path and would drift, especially on the curves.
+Before adding the dropout layers, I noticed the car would become 'stickier' to certain parts of the course -- as if it memorized exactly where it wanted to go even if that meant making stark and questionable turns.
+If my dropout was too much , the car's driving appeared to be more 'slippery' in that it seemed to refuse to stick to a particular path and would drift, especially on the curves.
 I ended up only dropping 20% of the third convolution layer's activation and only 10% of the first fully connected layer's activations.

 Model Optimizer and Loss Calculator
 ---